-Should your bike wheels feel rough when you spin them round, this indicates that it’s time to service your hubs.
-Usually the problems will be caused by wear in your bearings or by the ingress of water, dirt and grime.
+Should your bike wheels feel rough when you spin them around, this indicates that it’s time to service your hubs.
+Usually, the problems will be caused by wear in your bearings or by the ingress of water, dirt and grime.
 Wheel bearings also wear out over time which will also introduce play to the hub making the wheel rock side to side on its axle.

 HOW TO SERVICE YOUR BIKE’S HUBS

 - Cone spanners – they will usually need to be 15 and 17 mm

 - A chain whip and chain removal tool

 - Adjustable spanner

 We are using a rear wheel, but the procedure is also the same for the front, for the rear, first remove the cassette from the freehub body.

 Next, undo the lock nut on the non-drive side, do this by using a cone spanner to hold the cone in place and another to undo the nut.
 Remove the locking nut and spacer with your hand.

 It’s a good idea to make note of the order in which you’re locking the nut, any spacers can be removed and easily reassembled later on.